 Yes, brook trout are native to Michigan.
 In fact, they are the designated state fish!
 They can be found in the trout rivers and streams as well as in the Great Lakes, where they can grow to an impressive 25 inches.

 Michigan is often referred to as the best state for fly fishing in all of the USA.
 With diverse water conditions and a whole range of fish to catch, fly fishing Michigan is always exciting, with plenty of top opportunities all year round.

-All that’s left for you to is:
+All that’s left for you to do is:

-- Buy your fishing license,
+- Buy your fishing license

-- Stock up on the best flies,
+- Stock up on the best flies

-Have fun fly fishing!
 Drop us a comment to let us know of any other top spots to fish in Michigan, or give us a suggestion for our next article.
 Don’t miss our other location guides at Fly Fisher Pro too, as well as a range of fishing guides and gear reviews!